Tyrrrz/JsonExtensions/Readme.md

 var jsonElement = Json.TryParse(jsonRaw); // returns null in case of invalid JSON
 ```

-### Optional reading
+### Null-safe reading

-You can use the extension methods on `JsonElement` to parse content in a more fault-tolerant way:
+This library offers many extension methods for `JsonElement` that allow you to read content in a more fault-tolerant way:

 ```csharp
 using JsonExtensions.Reading;